prazg/Nepal_TRAYA/README.md

-## 🇳🇵 Nepal TRĀYA — National Multi-Hazard Early Warning System
+## 🇳🇵 Nepal TRĀYA — Nepal Multi-Hazard Early Warning System

 TRĀYA (त्राय) derives from the Sanskrit verbal root √trā, meaning to protect, save, or deliver.
 It represents an open, integrated platform for multi-hazard monitoring, prediction, early warning, and risk communication across Nepal.